s8vri/Viterbi-Algorithm/README.md

 # Viterbi Algorithm

-In this assignment the Viterbi Algorithm was implemented for finding the optimal state (here: tag) sequence given the sequence of observations (words).
+This is the second assignment from the **computational linguistics** lecture at **Saarland University** during the **WS 2021/21**.
+Here, the Viterbi Algorithm was implemented for finding the optimal state (here: tag) sequence given the sequence of observations (words).
 Based on this a bigram POS tagger based on HMMs was implemented.

 The parameters (*initial, transition, and emission probabilities*) were learned from data and a maximum likelihood training procedure for supervised learning of HMMs was implemented.